igemnace/igemnace/README.md

 My analytical nature, combined with a natural yearning to make complex systems simple and elegant, allows me to work with deeply technical concepts and turn them into products for the everyday user.

+My latest work revolves around zero-knowledge proofs, blockchain, and their applications in health-tech.

 # What I Love